Auckland to Paihia—February 1, 2025

 Saturday was a travel day and our first Intercity bus trip and it turned out better than I anticipated.
 The bus was comfortable, clean, and the driver was professional and set the tone before leaving Auckland by announcing that any misbehavior or untoward comments would not be tolerated unless you wanted to be left on the side of the road.
 Of course, she said it more professionally than that, but the message was clear.

-Strolled along the harbor to kill some time before 1PM bus.
+We strolled along the harbor to pass some time before 1PM bus.

 This mural is painted on an apartment building opposite St. Patrick's Cathedral.